lspitzner/brittany/docs/implementation/bridoc-design.md

    we can abstract over that pretty well.

 2. The good news:
-   With manual memoization, creating an exponentially-sized tree is no problem, presuming that it is linear-via-sharing.
-Not messing up this property can take a bit of consideration - but otherwise we are set.
+   With manual memoization, we really work on rooted DAGs (with linear amount of nodes and edges) instead of trees, because we share nodes.
+Not messing up this property (that we always share nodes where necessary) can take a bit of consideration - but otherwise we are set.
-   If the `BriDocF` tree is exponential, the transformations will still do only linear-amount of "selection work" in order to convert into a linear-sized `BriDoc` tree.
+   Transformations on this DAG can be expressed in such a way that they only require a linear amount of work, and our first transformation will output a (linear-sized) tree, so there is relatively little code that needs to handle a DAG.

    This property is the defining one that motivates the BriDoc intermediate representation.